swegener-rtp/specification/source/vee/base-libraries.rst

 Additional libraries may be provided by platforms if desired.

-For C and C++, a GEISA compliant VEE MUST provide support for standard libc C library with the exception of OS-specific or non-sandbox-friendly functions such as ``fork()``/``exec()``, process control, and signals.
+For C and C++, a GEISA conformant VEE MUST provide support for standard libc C library with the exception of OS-specific or non-sandbox-friendly functions such as ``fork()``/``exec()``, process control, and signals.